 With certain types of trusts, it’s not unusual for a surviving spouse to be granted additional rights or powers of appointment that allow them to change how trust property is distributed — which can effectively change the trust beneficiary.
 For example, a grantor may open a marital trust that gives the surviving spouse (current beneficiary) a right to trust income as well as the right to choose how assets are finally distributed among their children (remainder beneficiaries).
 The surviving spouse is not the trustee; someone else appointed by the grantor continues to oversee the trust.

 If you want to set up a trust that grants someone, whether the trustee or a beneficiary, with certain powers of appointment, you may want to consult with an estate planning attorney to make sure the trust is constructed properly according to your state trust law.

-You can get a revocable living trust, which is suitable for most people, with Policygenius for just $280.
+You can get a revocable living trust, which is suitable for most people, from Policygenius.

 Recession-proof your money.
 Get the free ebook.